antonhornquist/Grrr-sc/README.md

 	* GRButton - A button that may span over several rows and columns.
 	* GRAbstractToggle - Abstract class for toggles.
 		* GRToggle - A toggle.
-			* GRVToggle - Vertical toggle.
+			* GRVToggle - Vertical oriented toggle.
-			* GRHToggle - Horizontal toggle.
+			* GRHToggle - Horizontal oriented toggle.
 	* GRKeyboard - A virtual keyboard.
 	* GRContainerView - Abstract class for views that may contain other views.
 		* GRTopView - This is the topmost view in a view tree and typically the view to which controllers attach.
 The view cannot be added as a child to any other view.
 		* GRMultiButtonView - A grid of buttons of the same size.
 			* GRStepView - A grid of buttons of the same size referred to by index.
 One of the steps may be indicated as the playhead position.
 Suitable for step sequencing.
 		* GRMultiToggleView - An array of vertical or horizontal toggles of the same size.
 * GRController - Abstract superclass.
-Represents a device that may attach to and control part of or an entire view.
+Represents a grid based controller device that may attach to and control part of or an entire view.
 	* GRMonome - Abstract class for [monome](http://monome.org) controllers.
 		* GRMonome64 - An 8x8 monome.
 		* GRMonomeV128 - An 8x16 monome.